akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 are initialised at 0.

 The artificial neurons are organised in layers.
 We will have 3 types of layers:
-* The input layer.
+* The **input layer**.
 The input layer contains the input values without any weight or bias multiplication.
 In our case this is an input vector with 2 elements (shrub height and leave size).
-* The output layer.
+* The **output layer**.
 The output layer is the final layer of our neural network, and outputs the predicted value.
-* A hidden layer.
+* A **hidden layer**.
 Any layer that is not the input layer or the output layer is called a hidden layer.
 Their outputs are not directly observable.

 We can chain these layers together.
 The number of hidden layers and the number of neurons in each layer is for us to decide.
 For this example, we will have the input layer, 3 artificial neurons in a first hidden layer, 3 artificial neurons in a second hidden layer and finally the output layer with 1 artificial neuron.
 From layer to layer, every artificial neuron is connected using weights.
 This means that with 2 input elements